zephyrproject-rtos/zephyr/doc/guides/test/sanitycheck.rst

 The set of test cases that actually run depends on directives in the testcase filed and options passed in on the command line.
-If there is any confusion, running with -v or --discard-report can help show why particular test cases were skipped.
+If there is any confusion, running with -v or examining the discard report (:file:`sanitycheck_discard.csv`) can help show why particular test cases were skipped.

 Metrics (such as pass/fail state and binary size) for the last code release are stored in scripts/sanity_chk/sanity_last_release.csv.